NextronSystems/thor-manual/usage/special-scan-modes.rst

 .. code-block:: none

-   --virtual-map F:C
+   --path-remap F:C

 A original mount point "/" has been mounted to "/mnt/image1" on a Linux forensic lab workstation:

 .. code-block:: none

-   --virtual-map /mnt/image1:/
+   --path-remap /mnt/image1:/

 A Windows image of drive "C:" mounted to "/mnt/image1" on a Linux forensic lab workstation:

 .. code-block:: none

-   --virtual-map /mnt/image1:C
+   --path-remap /mnt/image1:C

 .. note::